 Though not yet at the level of New York and San Francisco, Portland’s culinary scene is far from under the radar.
-James Beard has recognized chefs at Portland restaurants including Ava Gene’s, Beast, Le Pigeon, Ox Restaurant and Paley’s Place.
+James Beard has recognized chefs at Portland restaurants including Ava Gene’s, Le Pigeon, Ox Restaurant and the now closed Paley’s Place.

-We’d be remiss not to mention Ned Ludd, a self-proclaimed ‘American Craft Kitchen’ with a wood oven and wonderfully eclectic menu suited for both vegetarians and carnivores.
-We also recommend eating house-cured charcuterie with glasses of Oregon’s finest wine at Olympia Provisions in Southeast Portland.
+We’d be remiss not to mention Olympia Provisions.
+In fact, we recommend eating house-cured charcuterie with glasses of Oregon’s finest wine at the Southeast Portland eatery.

 The nearby Pacific Ocean offers a seafood bonanza with world-famous salmon as well as halibut, crab and other fruits of the sea.
 To nobody’s surprise, most Portland restaurants feature seafood on their menus.
 Some take it to the next level by exclusively catering to pescatarians and fish fanatics.

 Fitting in the second category, we ate loads of fish and other seafood in Portland.
 We sucked down oysters and gobbled sushi in our march through the Portland food scene.
 Our only regret was not having room and time for more.